Tree Committee

 MISSION STATEMENT

 The Eastmoreland Tree Committee envisions a neighborhood where residents work together and cooperate with conservation groups and city bureaus to maintain an evolving, verdant, healthy, and beautiful neighborhood landscape unified by trees.
 The Tree Committee recognizes the importance of a healthy tree canopy for the enjoyment of the residents and to mitigate climate change.
+Our goals and objectives are here.

 TREE COMMITTEE CONTACT INFORMATION